vdevaram/TensorRTInferenceBenchmarks/README.md

 python scripts/models_to_frozen_graphs.py
 ```

 If you removed any models in the previous step, you must add ``'exclude': true`` to the corresponding item in the [NETS](scripts/model_meta.py#L67) dictionary located in [scripts/model_meta.py](scripts/model_meta.py).
 If you are following the instructions for executing engines below, you may also need some sample images.
 Run the following script to download a few images from ImageNet.
+This script downloads and creates a list.txt file which will have all the list of images with absolute paths. please update list.txt if customized images to be loaded.

 ```
 source scripts/download_images.sh